abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 Logic
 ===

-Now let's talk about one more *seemingly* unrelated topic, just so we can surprise ourselves that it is all connected.
-This time I will not merely transport you to a different branch of mathematics, but an entirely different discipline, namely *logic*.
+Now let's talk about one more *seemingly* unrelated structure, just so we can "surprise" ourselves that it is a category (actually, there will be another surprise at the end of the chapter in addition to logic being a category, so don't fall asleep).
+Also, this time I will not merely transport you to a different branch of mathematics, but an entirely different discipline, namely *logic*.

 This discipline may seem to you as detached from what we have been talking about as it possibly can, but it is actually very close.

 What is logic
 ===